 - All of New York City (Bronx, Kings, New York, Queens, Richmond Counties)

 - Cape May, Atlantic, Ocean, Monmouth, Middlesex, Union, Essex, Burlington, Bergen, and Hudson counties

 - Cumberland, Salem, Gloucester and Camden counties will be added when new data are available.

 FEMA generates a number of products, including Advisory Base Flood Elevation maps (ABFEs) and Flood Insurance Rate Maps (FIRM).
 By statutory requirement, FEMA's mapping products depict today's flood risk and are a basis for current flood insurance rates.

-FEMA encourages homeowners to build above their base flood elevation in order to better mitigate their risk and to potentially lower their flood insurance rates.
+FEMA encourages homeowners to build above their base flood elevation in order to better

 In order to reduce vulnerability and increase resilience further into the future, long-term decisions can also incorporate information on future risk, such as sea level rise projections.
 That additional information is what this tool provides.